tradecoder/html/README.md

     <div>
         <h1>It's Awesome!</h1>
-        <p>We have learnt the basic of HTML and we are now able to build an HTML page</p>
+        <p>We have learnt the basic HTML and we are now able to build an HTML page.</p>
         <button>Next </button>
     </div>